genemine/Plot_with_R/README.md

 ##1.
 Lines in groups: ggplot

-An example to plot multiple lines in one plot with ggplot.
+An example of plotting multiple lines in one plot with ggplot.

 ```bash
 pdf("figure_1_lines.pdf")  # save figure to a PDF file